-3.4 View Memory Map
+3.5 View Memory Map

-The View Memory Map dialog constructs the memory map corresponding to various masters in the SmartDesign component and displays it hierarchically in a tree format.
-To open the dialog box, right-click anywhere on the SmartDesign canvas and choose the option View Memory Map.
-Alternatively, right-click on any bus core instance in the canvas and choose the option View Memory Map, or click the View Memory Map icon in the toolbar at the top of the canvas 🚟
+The View Memory Map dialog constructs the memory map corresponding to various initiators in the SmartDesign component and displays the hierarchy in a tree format.
+To open the dialog box, right click anywhere on the SmartDesign canvas and select View Memory Map.
+Click the View Memory Map icon in the toolbar at the top of the canvas

-Figure 3-16.
-View Memory Map dialog box
+Figure 3-21.
+View Memory Map Dialog Box

-This dialog box shows the memory map starting from a master in your design to peripherals connected through bus and bridge cores hierarchically.
-There can be various types of bus and bridge cores in the hierarchy between the master and the peripherals.
+This dialog box shows the memory map starting from an initiator in the design to peripherals (or targets) connected through bus and bridge cores hierarchically.
+There can be various types of bus and bridge cores in the hierarchy between the initiator and the targets.

-- Master Node -> Parent Bus -> Bridge -> Child Bus -> Peripherals - Master Node > Bus -> Peripherals
+- Initiator Node -> Bus -> Bridge -> Bus -> Peripherals - · Initiator Node > Bus -> Peripherals

-Note: The memory map dialog also considers masters, bus and bridge cores, and peripherals that are present in other SmartDesign components which are instantiated under the current SmartDesign's hierarchy.
+Note: The memory map also considers initiators, bus and bridge cores, and peripherals that are present in other SmartDesign components, which are instantiated under the current SmartDesign's hierarchy.

-Each peripheral in the memory map is shown with a Start Address, Range and DRC.
-If DRC exists, proper Error/Warning icon with a tooltip message will be shown.
-DRC is flagged if a peripheral cannot be accessed completely or partially by the master's address space.
+Each peripheral in the memory map is shown with an Offset Address, Range, High Address and DRC (Design Rule Check).
+If DRC exists, an Error/Warning icon with a tooltip message will be shown.
+DRC is flagged if a peripheral cannot be accessed completely or partially by the initiator's address space.